-He works for Carlisle Carrier Corporation of Mechanicsburg, PA as a truck driver.
+Klugman works for Carlisle Carrier Corporation of Mechanicsburg, PA as a truck driver.
 He’s on the road with the rest of us driving a huge truck.
 I’d taken his employer’s name out of these posts, but instead of being grateful for small favors, he’s still harassing me.
-He’s decided that it’s more fun than anything, even his ongoing mental issues that he claims are being exacerbated by this post, so instead of trying to improve his life, he’s chosen to stay on the same path he forged for himself a year ago, when he decided to break the law and stalk and threaten me online.
+He’s decided that it’s more fun than anything, even his ongoing mental issues that he claims are being exacerbated by this post, so instead of trying to improve his life, he’s chosen to stay on the same path he forged for himself over a year ago, when he decided to break the law and stalk and threaten me.

-I was acquainted with the person who stalked me from the social media site, Quora.
 I wrote about his threats and harassment as soon as I knew he wasn’t going to leave me alone, in spite of appeals from me to his wife and female friend, in spite of a visit from his police department to issue him a No Contact warning.

 “Recognize the situation for what it is: Online harassment.
 It can also be referred to as cyberbullying, but regardless of the name, know that this is a sign of weakness for the perpetrator.
 As upsetting as it can be, recognize that it’s extremely important that you DO NOT respond to this person.
 Engaging with the bully often only makes matters worse.
 They feed off their victim’s misery and pain.”

 That’s easy enough to say now, but I already knew him.
-I expected that when you tell people to leave you alone, they put on their coat, and walked out the door, leaving you alone.
+I expected that when you tell people to leave you alone, they put on their coat, and walk out the door, leaving you alone.
 They don’t up the game, send you threatening messages and harass you even more, scoffing at you while you’re telling them to stop or you’ll call the police.

 He scoffed and scoffed and continued harassing me; scoffed at the police and the No Contact warning, and kept scoffing until the day a sheriff’s deputy finally caught up with him by phone to deliver the restraining order, awarded by the Las Vegas Justice Court, and then another delivered it into the hands of his employer.